How Can Heart Rate Training Zones Be Customized for Individual Cyclists?

 In the middle, Zone 3, or the aerobic endurance zone, is where you spend most of your time during a long, hard ride.
 This zone represents 70-80% of your max HR and is the sweet spot for increasing your aerobic capacity.
 Zone 4 is the anaerobic threshold, at 80-90% of your max HR.
 Training in this zone will improve your lactate threshold and make you faster and more powerful on the bike.

-Dans le meme genre : What’s the Best Approach to Enhancing Agility in Basketball Guards?
+Dans le meme genre : What’s the Role of DNA Profiling in Personalizing Training for Athletes?

 Finally, Zone 5, or the red line zone, is 90-100% of your max HR.
 This zone is used for short, intense efforts that improve your maximum power and speed.